Catechist Handbook

 Attendance, Late Arrivals, and Early Dismissals

 If a parent or guardian is not present at dismissal, the child must be brought to the Religious Education Office.
-Do not leave a child unattended, send a child outside, or release a child to an unauthorized person.
+Catechists should not remain alone with a child or make private arrangements with a family.

 Missing Work